-With the men’s Spring/Summer 2017 collections coming to a close last week and the Resort collections taking place over the past couple of months, right along with the haute couture collections, a strong narrative of change has come to light in connection with larger fashion strategies – namely, the merging of fashion lines under a single label and the application of direct-to-consumer methods.
+A strong narrative of change has come to light over the past couple of years in connection with larger fashion strategies – namely, the merging of fashion lines under a single label and the application of direct-to-consumer methods.

 Inquiries have certainly been posed with some frequency into the purpose and timing of such changes, and into the breadth with which they represent a transition in the modern fashion system.
 The notion of evolving with the changing technological capabilities of modern times and catering to consumers, who want what they see on the runway right away, has reigned supreme.